DEVELOPER

 Payments Infrastructure

-You would need to establish a partnership with an acquiring bank and build a system that enables your users to process payments.
+You would need to establish a partnership with an acquiring bank and build a payment system that enables your users to process payments.
 In many cases an ISV will find that, under the PayFac model, even with more control over payment processing fees, those gains are more than canceled by the required costs.

 Value-Added Services